 1) A curriculum for grades 1-3 containing:

 - A weekly at-home plan with the following:

 - Recommended Bible verses

-2) A student workbook for each child (completed at the parent’s discretion)
+2) Student language arts assignments (completed at the parent’s discretion)

 4) Weekly consultation with Carole Thaxton